cruftyoldsysadmin/documentation/RebootingWebOfTrust2017.md

 # Verifiable Claims of Impact #

+### _Public Working Draft dated 21 September 2017_
+Cedric Franz (Trustlab), Dr Shaun Conway (ixo Foundation)

 Impact Claims are a new use-case for Verifiable Claims and the DID specification.
-We propose this could become a standard that will transform how information gets collected, evaluated, valued and exchanged to optimise sustainable development impacts.
+We propose this could become a standard that will transform how information gets collected, evaluated, valued and exchanged to optimise Sustainable Development impacts.

 The context for this is the UN’s 17 Global Goals to end poverty, protect the planet, and ensure prosperity for all, by 2030.
 To create a world that counts, the UN Secretary-General has called for a data revolution for sustainable development.
 The prototype Impact Claims specification is a core part of the ixo Protocol that provides a decentralised mechanism to generate verified impact data as a fungible asset that can be traded for funding and other forms of value-exchange.
 This protocol increases the accountability and transparency of impact funding and service provision, whilst also generating a dynamic data commons for sustainable development.
 See the ixo White Paper for more information.

 ![Archetype Process](./diagrams/datamodel-AchetypeProcess.png)

 The ixo protocol follows the archetypical process for transforming raw data into valuable, classified data assets, through an evaluation process, as depicted in the figure.
 It is interesting to think that this generic pattern applies to virtually any type of information.
 For instance, music files that are evaluated or curated by listeners applying star-ratings.
 The use-case we describe here could be extended to any evaluation process where the identities of service agents, evaluation agents, beneficiaries and purchasers is of some consequence.
 We are interested to explore the generalisability of this model, which could be thought of as Verifiable Claims about facts that are extrinsic to the identities of the subject/s or participants in an event or process.
 This contrasts with the established use of Verifiable Claims about facts that are intrinsic to the identity of the subject/s of the claim.

 In the case of Impact Claims, data inputs are semantically structured using a data model that we have derived from the Verifiable Claims standard.
 Claims are evaluated through a decentralised impact exchange mechanism, using a system of Ethereum Blockchain smart contracts to coordinate and incentivise participants to process and verify the claims data in this way.
 The evaluation can be carried out by identified human evaluation agents (augmented with software tools), or entirely conducted by identified software oracles.
 As claims pass the evaluation requirements, this produces valuable Verified Impact Claims Data and the tokenized representation of the data, which gets recorded as transactions in a distributed public ledger.